humanwhocodes/humanwhocodes.com/src/pages/_posts/2008-02-14-learning-to-program.md

  25. VB.NET (2005, self-taught)
  26. C# (2005, self-taught)

-I&#8217;m sure I&#8217;m missing a few steps the list, but I think this just about covers it.
-It&#8217;s certainly a long way from Basic on the Apple IIe to C#.
+I'm sure I'm missing a few steps the list, but I think this just about covers it.
+It's certainly a long way from Basic on the Apple IIe to C#.
 Clearly, this would not be the ideal path for someone who wants to learn programming from scratch.

 How did you learn programming?